Where I Come From

 My path began in Brooklyn, where a childhood in the Jewish community raised more questions than it answered.
 School lessons in mythology opened a door.
 The Satanic Panic closed every other one.
 I walked through the door that was left.

 At nineteen, An Morrigan claimed me.
+She is the Celtic Goddess for whom Ireland is named.
 That encounter changed everything, not gently, but decisively.
 I formed a coven.
 I studied sigils, ceremonial magick, ancient texts, and the emerging Pagan communities of the early internet.
 I buried friends.
 I buried my brother.
 I kept walking.

 I serve as President of Pagan Pride in Washington State.
 I work with interfaith partners and Pagan communities across the Pacific Northwest and beyond.